lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 List<Integer> indices = new ArrayList();
 ```

-Then we are ready to iterate over the image, creating a vertex per each pixel, setting its texture coordinates and setting up the indices to define correctly the triangles that compose the ```Mesh```.
+After that we are ready to iterate over the image, creating a vertex per each pixel, setting up its texture coordinates and setting up the indices to define correctly the triangles that compose the ```Mesh```.

 ```java
 for (int row = 0; row < height; row++) {